tobiaswaldvogel/selinux-policy/doc/netport.md

 * `net.port.udp_bind_name_all_netports`

-The `net.port.obj_base_template` is inherited in the `net` container to declare the default network port type to be associated with the `port` security identifier and is also inherited in the various equivalent higher level "reserved", "unresered" and "ephemeral" object base templates.
+The `net.port.obj_base_template` is inherited in the `net` container to declare the default `net.netport` network port type to be associated with the `port` security identifier and is also inherited at the various equivalent intermediate level "reserved", "unresered" and "ephemeral" object base templates.

 Full access to all network ports is associated with the `net.unconfined.subj_typeattr` type attribute declared in the